Andrew1175/Windrose-Server-Manager-Enhanced/README.md

 An Open Source dedicated server manager for [Windrose](https://store.steampowered.com/app/3041230/Windrose/)

-> This is a Python adaptation of https://github.com/psbrowand/Windrose-Server-Manager.
-There are additional changes I made to this version of the application such as native SteamCMD support as well as some other additions I've added.
-I wasn't well versed in Powershell so I branched off and made this Python version so I can support it better.
+> This is a Python adaptation of the Windrose Server Manager project (https://github.com/psbrowand/Windrose-Server-Manager).
+It includes additional features such as native SteamCMD support and other enhancements.
+Since I’m not very experienced with PowerShell, I created this Python version to better maintain and expand the application.

 ---